LissaNg/IntroToSparkAR/README.md

 "Let's go Raptors" Filter - created to support the Toronto Raptors for the NBA Finals with the Golden State Warriors.

-Download files to get finished project and assets used for the filter.
+Download files to get **finished project** and assets used for the filter.

 I will be showing how I created this filter.

 Run Spark AR
 Open the Letsgoraptors.arproj inside the "Letsgoraptors" (with the SparkAR logo) folder

-### If you want to follow along with me just get the below files:
+### If you want to follow along with me just use the below files:

     faceMeshTrackers.png
     letsgoraps.png